ScaledMarkets/dabl/langref/README.md

 A DABL file is processed in the following phases:
 <ol>
-<li>Parse - The file is parsed and an object model is created.
-<li>Elaboration - All environment variables in the object model are converted to
+<li>Template - All environment variables in the file are converted to
 	their runtime values.
+<li>Parse - The output of the prior phase is parsed and an object model is created.
 <li>The actions implied by the file are performed.
 The actions depend on the tool
 	that is processing the DABL file.
 Actions might include adding listeners for events, etc.